 - Built form massing, orientation and detailing shall be the principal component for defining the gateway.
-This can be achieved in residential, commercial or employment land uses situated at gateway locations within the overall Joshua Creek community. - Associated landscape features, both hardscape and softscape, may be integrated with built form massing to emphasize the gateway function. - Refer to 6.5.2 Corner Lot Dwellings for additional guidelines.
+This can be achieved in residential, commercial or employment land uses situated at gateway locations within the overall Joshua Creek community. - Associated landscape features, both hardscape and softscape, may be integrated with built form massing to emphasize the gateway function.

-Fig. 6.5.2 - Image example of a corner lot dwelling with facades that address both street frontages
+Fig. 7.8.2 - Image example of a corner lot dwelling with facades that address both street frontages

-6.5.2 Corner Lot Dwellings
+7.8.2 Corner Lot Dwellings